Josepsito/cine_api/README.es.md

+> Para ver esta documentación en español, visita [README.es.md](README.es.md)

 # 🎬 Cine API - Spring Boot RESTful Service

-Una API REST para gestionar películas, directores y actores.
-Hecho con **Spring Boot**, **JPA/Hibernate**, y **MySQL**.
+A REST API to manage movies, directors, and actors.
+Built with Spring Boot, JPA/Hibernate, and MySQL.

-## 📦 Características
+## 📦 Features

-- CRUD de películas, directores y actores
-- Asociación de películas con actores y directores
-- Soporte para géneros y formatos
+CRUD operations for movies, directors, and actors

+- Association of movies with actors and directors
+- Support for genres and formats
-- Validaciones con Jakarta Bean Validation
+- Validation with Jakarta Bean Validation
-- CORS habilitado para cualquier origen
+- CORS enabled for any origin
-- Documentación con Swagger (opcional)
+- Documentation with Swagger (optional)
-- Base de datos inicializable con `schema.sql` y `data.sql`
+- Database can be initialized with schema.sql and data.sql

-## 🚀 Tecnologías
+## 🚀 Technologies

 - Java 21
 - Spring Boot